fort-nix/nix-bitcoin/docs/usage.md

 ## Run the tumbler

-The tumbler needs to be able to run in the background for a long time, use screen to run it accross ssh sessions.
+The tumbler needs to be able to run in the background for a long time, use screen to run it accross SSH sessions.
 You can also use tmux in the same fashion.

 1. Add screen to your `environment.systemPackages`, for example